A collection of common questions and answers – Cancun photographer Elena Fedorova.

 April –August 6.15 a.m. – 8.00 a.m. / 5.30 p.m. – 7.30 p.m.

-In Cancun and Riviera Maya, the sun is very bright and it gets hot after 9.00 a.m.
-The eyes are sensitive to such a bright sun and facing the sun can cause squinting.
-From my experience I noticed that little kids (6 months-5/6 years old) are willing to collaborate and smile only when there is no direct sunlight.
-That is why I recommend scheduling a photosession on a sunrise or sunset.
+In Cancun and Riviera Maya, the sun is very bright and gets hot after 9.00 a.m.
+The eyes are sensitive to bright sun, and facing the sun can cause squinting.
+From my experience, I noticed that little kids (6 months-5/6 years old) are willing to collaborate and smile only when there is no direct sunlight.
+That is why I recommend scheduling a photo session on a sunrise or sunset.

 Sunburn can happen!
-Don’t want this to be seen on your photos?
-Then it is better scheduling a photoshoot on the first or the second day of your vacation.
+You don’t want this to be visible in your photos, do you?
+Then it is better to schedule a photoshoot on the first or the second day of your vacation.

-Explain your family that this is supposed to be a quick and fun experience and there’s absolutely no pressure to be perfect!
+Explain to your family that this is supposed to be a quick and fun experience, and there’s absolutely no pressure to be perfect!

 What happens if it rains?
 Or what if my child is sick?

 Both these situations would not make for the best photos.
-I often book a back-up date when the initial date is set.
-Otherwise, you can cancel and we reschedule on another date.
+Therefore, I often book a backup date when the initial date is set.
+Otherwise, you can cancel, and we reschedule for another date.

 Weather in Cancun and Riviera Maya from September-November can be a little unpredictable.
-These months are considered a rainy season and any weather forecast usually shows rain every day.
-However, it doesn’t mean it rains every day 24 hours non-stop and in reality, there are still many sunny days.
-I say it based on my own experience, after all I live in Cancun more than 7 years.
+These months are considered a rainy season, and any weather forecast usually shows rain every day.
+However, it doesn’t mean it rains every day, 24 hours non-stop, and in reality, there are still many sunny days.
+I say it based on my own experience.
+After all, I have lived in Cancun for more than seven years.

 Can you come to the resort to do a photo session?

 Most of the all-inclusive resorts (but not ALL!
-There are still some outside vendor friendly resorts!) in Riviera Maya and Cancun have an outside vendor fee.
+There are still some outside vendor-friendly resorts!) in Riviera Maya and Cancun have an outside vendor fee.
 In general, it’s around 150 to 500 USD depending on the resort.
-Many of my photosessions I do outside the resort areas, because there are many wonderful places available for the photography sessions in Cancun and Riviera Maya.
-If you choose to make the photoshoot outside the resort on the moment of booking, I will recommend you the most convenient locations with consideration to the resort location.
+I do many photo sessions outside the resort areas because there are many beautiful places available for the photography sessions in Cancun and Riviera Maya.
+If you choose to make the photoshoot outside the resort at the moment of booking, I will recommend the most convenient locations, considering the resort location.

 Exactly what you like – you all want to look and feel like yourselves.
-As a guide, simple clothes tend to work best and avoiding logos and stripes is preferable.
-Layering works really well for creating different looks and a change of outfit can be a good idea for very little ones.
+As a guide, simple clothes tend to work best, and avoiding logos and stripes is preferable.
+Layering works well for creating different looks, and a change of outfit can be a good idea for tiny ones.
 Think texture over print.
-Big, bold and crazy patterns distract from your face, especially in photos.
-Textures however photograph beautifully.
+Big, bold, and crazy patterns distract from your face, especially in photos.
+Textures, however, are photographed beautifully.
 Textures are: cable knit, denim, lace, tulle, chiffon.

-Regarding colors of clothes, white color always looks amazing in front of the Caribbean Sea, as well as other bright colors like red, yellow, green, blue ect.
-I would recommend avoiding black, grey or brown color, as clothes of these colors look more formal, and beach photosession is done in a casual style.
-Also pay attention to the texture of the clothes (especially man shirts).
-Since it is humid and hot here try to choose shirts/t-shirts made of light fabric and resistant to water/sweat.
+Regarding the colors of clothes, white always looks fantastic in front of the Caribbean Sea and other bright colors like red, yellow, green, blue, etc. I would recommend avoiding black, grey, or brown color, as such clothes look more formal, and beach photo session is done in a casual style.
+Also, pay attention to the texture of the clothes (especially man shirts).
+Since it is humid and hot here, try to choose shirts/t-shirts made of light fabric and resistant to water/sweat.

-Can I bring food or sweets on the family photoshoot?
+Can I bring food or sweets to the family photoshoot?

 Yes!
-In fact, you all need to keep up your energy, especially kids, so snacks are a good idea.
-However, please bring snacks that can be eaten fairly quickly and which don’t make a mess of outfits.
+You all need to keep up your energy, especially kids, so snacks are a good idea.
+However, please bring snacks that can be eaten relatively quickly and don’t mess outfits.

 How much do you edit the photos?

-My goal is to edit your images as close to how it was on a day of the photoshoot.
-This includes color correction so that they look natural, your skin tones look great and the colors sing.
-I avoid thick vintage or faded presets and take an editorial approach with a slight touch of film-feel so that your photos are simply timeless.
+My goal is to edit your images as close to how it was on the day of the photoshoot.
+This includes a color correction to look natural, your skin tones look great, and the colors sing.
+I avoid thick vintage or faded presets and take an editorial approach with a slight touch of film feel to make your photos simply timeless.

 Do you give out RAW (unedited) photos?

-My editing is part of my product – photos, it’s part of my photography style.
+My editing is part of my product – photos; it’s part of my photography style.
 It’s one of the reasons why you hire me.
 It takes time to find your style and years to enhance it.
-My style to photograph and retouch images had been formed by many aspects: the way I see the world, my life values, art education, creative mindset, work and life experience.
+Many aspects had formed my photography and retouching style: the way I see the world, my life values, art education, creative mindset, work, and life experience.

 All of my packages include professionally retouched pictures.
-It means that every single picture that you will receive is meticulously checked with special software to make sure that brightness, saturation, color balance, contrast, shadows, highlights are perfectly in harmony to create a fabulous image.
-And until the moment I deliver you the finest images the order cannot be considered accomplished and cannot be called professional photographs.
-You wish to have beautiful professional photos as a result of the photosession experience, which includes enjoying the process of the photosession and after admiring the photographs.
-And in no way it does not include you retouching the pictures, because it is simply the work for the photographer.
+It means that every single image you will receive is meticulously checked with special software to ensure that brightness, saturation, color balance, contrast, shadows, and highlights are perfectly in harmony to create a fabulous image.
+And until the moment I deliver you the finest images, the order cannot be considered accomplished and cannot be called professional photographs.
+You wish to have beautiful professional photos at the end of the photo session experience, which includes enjoying the photo session process and after admiring the photographs.
+And retouching the pictures is the work for the photographer.

-In my article “Why you don’t need all the unedited images” I explain in details why I don’t give RAW files.
+In my article “Why you don’t need all the unedited images,” I explain in detail why I don’t give RAW files.

 How long will it take to receive photos?

-Depending on the season the turnaround time is 2-6 weeks.
-From November-May that is usually the top season in Cancun and Riviera Maya it takes me 4-7 weeks to deliver the photos.
+Depending on the season, the turnaround time is 2-6 weeks.
+For example, November-May is usually the top season in Cancun and Riviera Maya.
+It takes me 4-7 weeks to deliver the photos.

 All of my packages include printing rights.
 That means all of your photos can be used for personal printing, to share with your parents/friends or to make a photobook.
-The photos cannot be manipulated or used for commercial reasons (contests/publications/third party vendor blogs).
+The images cannot be manipulated or utilized commercially (contests/publications/third-party vendor blogs).
 You can use the photos for Christmas cards, calendars, prints, canvas, frames.
-Or simply make a beautiful slideshow or photo book.
+Or make a beautiful slideshow or photo book.

-After you receive digital images, I recommend downloading them on your laptop and making a copy on USB/external hard drive.
+After receiving digital images, I recommend downloading them on your laptop and making a copy on a USB/external hard drive.